 Losing water pressure is a common fault with boilers; this will affect your central heating and hot water.
 It often occurs when you have recently bled your radiators.
 This is something you can rectify yourself using a device called a filling loop.
 This may be hidden behind a cover on the boiler or sometimes it can be found left loose on top of the boiler.

-The ideal pressure for a boiler is usually between 1 and 1.5 ‘bar’, so if your boiler’s pressure is below this level this could be causing the fault.
-Your boiler user manual will advise you exactly how to top up the pressure or you can give us a call on 01332 346 477 and we would be happy to talk you through this over the phone.
+The ideal pressure for a boiler is usually between 1 and 1.5 'bar', so if your boiler's pressure is below this level this could be causing the fault.
+Your boiler user manual will advise you exactly how to top up the pressure.

 Typically, you would connect the filling loop to the pipes underneath the boiler and then open one of the pressure taps fully.
 You then open the second tap slowly and you will hear water going into the boiler.